silvacms/documentation/source/silva/contents/forms.rst

 :term:`Viewlet` in a public view.
 To do this you can create your form by inheriting from one of those classes:

-.. class:: PublicViewletForm
+.. class:: zeam.form.silva.PublicViewletForm

    Create a form in a :term:`Viewlet`.

-.. class:: PublicContentProviderForm
+.. class:: zeam.form.silva.PublicContentProviderForm

    Create a form in a :term:`Content Provider`.